US Suspends Afghan Evacuee Flights Into US Because of Measles

 Charter flight confusion

-"So, a number of these planes, they may have a handful of American citizens, but they may have several hundred individuals where we don't have manifests for them, we don't know what the security protocols are for them, we don't know what their documentation is," the White House press secretary told reporters Wednesday.

-"Are we going to allow a plane with hundreds of people, where we don't know who they are, we don't know what security protocols have been put in place, to land on a U.S. military base?"
-Psaki asked.

-Blinken acknowledged "a fair amount of confusion" around charter flights and said the U.S. government was "working to do everything in our power to support those flights and to get them off the ground."
+Blinken acknowledged "a fair amount of confusion" around charter flights, and said the U.S. government is "working to do everything in our power to support those flights and to get them off the ground."

 The return to power of the fundamentalist movement has thousands of Afghans — mostly the educated and those who worked with international forces — worried that they may face Taliban reprisals.
 These people want to leave the country, but Taliban leaders are urging them to remain and help them in the reconstruction of Afghanistan to prevent an economic meltdown.